 Parameter Description Default Example /object Defines the object type of the command.
-This parameter can be set to one of the following values: SITE - administration of web sites APPPOOL - administration of application pools DBCONFIG - administration of database connection configuration sections SERVICEKEYCONFIG - administration of key configuration sections SERVICEDBCONFIG - administration of database connection sections

-Parameter Description Default Example /command Defines the command to perform.
-This parameter can be set to one of the following values: LIST - list the existing objects in the server ADD - add new objects to the server ADDAUX - add new objects to the auxiliary server DELETE - delete the object from the server START - start the object instance on the server STOP - stop the object instance on the server SET - sets the specific configuration values (currently supported only by DBCONFIG /wsname object) Defines the name of the site.
+This parameter can be set to one of the following values: SITE APPPOOL DBCONFIG /command Defines the command to perform.
+This parameter can be set to one of the following values: LIST ADD DELETE START STOP /wsname Defines the name of the site.
 This should be the same as the application pool name.
 Blueprint Blueprint /wsid Defines the ID of the site.
 25 /port Defines the port number used for the site.
-8080 /auxSiteUrl Defines the ID of the site.
-Blueprint Auxiliary Blueprint_Auxiliary /auxSitePort Defines the port number used by the auxiliary site.
-9101 /httpHostname Hostname for the site /https Flag specifying SSL install of the site /sslcert Name of IIS server certificate /sslcertstore Name of IIS certificate store /dir Defines the location of the Blueprint installation.
-C:\Program Files\Blueprint\Web /apppoolname Defines the name of the application pool.
-Blueprint Blueprint /serviceapppoolname Defines the name of the primary services application pool.
-Blueprint PrimaryServices Blueprint PrimaryServices /datasource Defines your database and instance names.
+8080 /dir Defines the location of the Blueprint installation.
+C:\Program Files\Blueprint Software Systems\Blueprint\Web /apppoolname Defines the name of the application pool.
+This should be the same as the site name.
+Blueprint Blueprint /datasource Defines your database and instance names.
 DBSERVER\INSTANCE01 /catalog Defines the name of the database.
 Blueprint

-Parameter Description Default Example /adminstoragedatasource Defines the AdminStorage database. /adminstoragecatalogprefix Defines the initial catalog prefix for AdminStorage.
-(Note the AdminStorage suffix is automatically added to this value, and should be omitted from the command-line value.)
-Blueprint (which becomes Blueprint AdminStorage) /filestoragedatasource Defines the FileStorage database. /filestoragecatalogprefix Defines the initial catalog prefix for FileStorage.
-(Note the FileStorage suffix is automatically added to this value, and should be omitted from the command-line value.)
-Blueprint (which becomes Blueprint_FileStorage) /integratedsec Defines whether or not Windows security is used.
-This parameter can be set to one of the following values: TRUE FALSE If /integratedsec is set to FALSE, you must specify a /userid and /password. /userid Defines the username of the Service Account/Application Pool user. /password Defines the password of the Service Account/Application Pool user. /multisite Flag used for multi-site deploy
+Parameter Description Default Example /integratedsec Defines whether or not Windows security is used.
+This parameter can be set to one of the following values: TRUE FALSE If /integratedsec is set to FALSE, you must specify a /userid and /password. /userid Defines the username of the Service Account/Application Pool user. /password Defines the password of the Service Account/Application Pool user.